Riley Steele

-Riley Steele is an American pornographic actress.
-A former barista, she started her pornographic career in 2008.
+Riley Steele (born 1987 or 1988) is an American pornographic film actress.
+A former barista, she started her pornography career in 2008.
 She has won several industry awards, including NightMoves Award and XBIZ Award.
 Throughout her career, she posed for various publications, including High Society, Hustler, and Penthouse, and also appeared in several mainstream films, such as Piranha 3D, Manswers, Life on Top, NTSF:SD:SUV::, and The Girl's Guide to Depravity.

 Early life

 Steele was born in San Diego, California, and grew up in Escondido, California.
 Before starting her adult film career, she worked at Starbucks and at a golf course snack bar.

 Career

 In 2005, Steele traveled to Hollywood, Los Angeles, for the signing of Pirates.
 There, she met Jesse Jane, who advised her to get into the adult industry.
 Steele did not contact Digital Playground until a couple of years later on February 29, 2008.
 Joone, the founder of Digital Playground, signed her to an exclusive contract that same day; she was 19.
 In 2009, Steele starred in an adult film with former UFC fighter War Machine.
 In January 2011, Steele co-hosted the AVN Awards.

 During her career, Steele appeared in the covers or issues of several publications, such as Club, Cheri, High Society, Hustler, Penthouse, and Video World, among others.
 She also acted in several mainstream films and television series, including Piranha 3D (2010), Manswers (2010), Life on Top (2011), NTSF:SD:SUV:: (2011), and The Girl's Guide to Depravity (2012).

 On September 20, 2013, Steele signed a two-year contract with director Axel Braun.
 In 2014, about how she would prepare for retirement from pornography, Steele stated: "I have my real estate license, so [I'm] selling properties and owning and also renting them out.
 That's something I've been working on.
 I've also been thinking of opening my own hair salon one day."